Skip to main content

 • WHEN IN DOUBT, STAY OUT

-Boating and fishing are acceptable in blue-green algae blooms, but people should take care to follow the advice above and avoid contact or ingestion of the water.
+Boating and fishing are acceptable during blue-green algal blooms, but people should follow the advice above and avoid contact with or ingestion of the water.

-You can help protect public health by reporting possible harmful algal blooms.
+You can help protect public health by reporting possible HABs.
 If you observe an algal bloom, ADEQ recommends:

 Questions?